Setup with Client Credentials Grant

 Auth selection screen

-Select Server Authentication (with Client Credentials Grant) if you would like to verify application identity with a client ID and client secret.
-Then, provide a name for your application and click Create App.
+Select Server Authentication (with Client Credentials Grant) if you would like to verify application identity with a client ID and client secret, and confirm with Create App.

 Once you make a selection, you will not be able to change to a different authentication method without creating a new application.